-Occlusion: Class III malocclussion with high incidences of posterior crossbites and openbites occur in DI Type I and should be evaluated.52 Multidisciplinary approaches are essential in addressing the complex needs of the individuals affected with DI.
+Occlusion: Class III malocclussion with high incidences of posterior crossbites and openbites occur in DI Type I and should be evaluated.55 Multidisciplinary approaches are essential in addressing the complex needs of the individuals affected with DI.

-Dentin Dysplasia
+Dentin dysplasia

-General considerations and principles of management7: The goal of treatment is to retain the teeth for as long as possible.
+General considerations and principles of management9: The goal of treatment is to retain the teeth for as long as possible.
 However, due to shortened roots and periapical lesions, the prognosis for prolonged tooth retention is poor.
 Prosthetic replacement including dentures, overdentures, partial dentures, and/or dental implants may be required.

-Preventive care6: Preventive care is of foremost importance.
-Meticulous oral hygiene must be established and maintained.
+Preventive care3: Meticulous oral hygiene must be established and maintained.
 As a result of shortened roots with DD Type I, early tooth loss from periodontitis is frequent.

-Restorative care: Teeth with DD Type I have such poor crown to root ratios that prosthetic replacement including dentures, overdentures, partial dentures, and/or dental implants are the only practical courses for dental rehabilitation.5 Teeth with DD Type II that are of normal shape, size, and support can be restored with full coverage restorations if necessary.
+Restorative care: Teeth with DD Type I have such poor crown to root ratios that prosthetic replacement including dentures, overdentures, partial dentures, and/or dental implants are the only practical courses for dental rehabilitation.3 Teeth with DD Type II that are of normal shape, size, and support can be restored with full coverage restorations if necessary.
 For esthetics, discolored anterior teeth can be improved with resin bonding, veneering, or full coverage esthetic restorations.

-Clinicians should be aware that even shallow occlusal restorations may result in pulpal necrosis due to the pulpal vascular channels that extend close to the dentin-enamel junction.6 If periapical inflammatory lesions develop, the treatment plan is guided by the root length.6
+Clinicians should be aware that even shallow occlusal restorations may result in pulpal necrosis due to the pulpal vascular channels that extend close to the dentin-enamel junction.8 If periapical inflammatory lesions develop, the treatment plan is guided by the root length.8

-Endodontic considerations6: Endodontic therapy, negotiating around pulp stones and through whorls of tubular dentin, has been successful in teeth without extremely short roots.
+Endodontic considerations: Endodontic therapy, negotiating around pulp stones and through whorls of tubular dentin, has been successful in teeth without extremely short roots.
 Periapical curettage and retrograde amalgam seals have demonstrated short-term success in teeth with short roots.

-Ectodermal Dysplasia
+Ectodermal dysplasia